 Video game music is not confined to the games themselves, it has begun to fill larger musical arenas like concert halls.

 Live concerts of gaming music started in small venues in Japan in the late 1980s, and in the last two decades, they have become fashionable with major symphony orchestras around the world.

 Moreover, there are symphony orchestras exclusively dedicated to performing orchestral arrangements of gaming music.
 For instance, The Gamer Symphony Orchestra at the University of Maryland, and the Video Game Orchestra (VGO) in Boston.

 There are so many fantastic examples of how music can serve the gameplay.
 Nowadays, gaming music introduced so much music that people experience.

 Additionally, video game music isn’t all about just having a furious pace to drive you through your experience it is also about emotion.
 More and more game music is getting complicated and entire symphonies are being written and performed just to help the player to feel that emotion within the game.

 One of the best things is that music changes the gaming culture.
-Video games are no longer something you do at home, and it gets people out to events and to places with other people to enjoy their favorite songs and bands from the gaming world.
+Video games are no longer something you do at home, and they get people out to events and places with other people to enjoy their favorite songs and bands from the gaming world.
 Live concerts with a full-blown symphony orchestra performing gaming music give a powerful musical experience to their audiences.